Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Introduction

-Generalisations of RH to $L$-functions exhibit various consequences, making the conjecture more important.
-We explicate extensions of RH that lead to the Grand Riemann Hypothesis.
-For a primitive Dirichlet character $\chi$ modulo $q$, we define Dirichlet $L$-functions by
+Generalisations of RH to broader families of $L$-functions exhibit substantial consequences.
+We are now in a position to explicate certain extensions of RH leading to the grand Riemann hypothesis.
+For a primitive Dirichlet character $\chi$ modulo $q$, we define Dirichlet $L$-functions~by